kocicjelena/usemodule/README.md

-testing for "import module" after pip install
+1.testing for "import module" after pip install

+2. snap using snapcraft

+3. docker image (future consideration upon finishing module for user)

 command usemodule prints None in CMD (user is not programmaticaly defined in module)